Lucky44x/PicoEPDAudioPlayer/README.md

 # PICO-EPD-WAV-PLAYER

+## NOTE
+This project **DOES NOT** run on a normal Raspberry PI-Pico, as that system has only 2 MB of flash memory, and my font-binary alone has 1.7 MB.
+Instead, use one of the many 16 MB RP2040 boards that are widely available

 **This Project is heavily inspired by [Elehobica's Pico-WAV-Player](https://github.com/elehobica/RPi_Pico_WAV_Player) and borrows many design- and technical aspects from it**
 _(Or in other words: Why reinvent the Wheel when it is already there? ʕ •ᴥ•ʔ )_